connectomicslab/connectomemapper3/paper/paper.md

   analyzes, but also this eases the reuse of all outputs in the BIDS ecosystem.
 The full documentation of the outputs can be found on the
   \href{https://connectome-mapper-3.readthedocs.io/en/latest/outputs.html}{documentation website}.
+The documentations also provides a \href{https://connectome-mapper-3.readthedocs.io/}{tutorial}
+  that demonstrates how to analyze and interpret the outputs from CMP3.

 \textbf{Developed with openness, transparency, and good practices in mind.}
   CMP3 is published under the terms of the open source 3-Clause Berkeley Software